Display to header level

 The establishment and management of conservation easements have been firmly grounded in the public interest under the guiding hands of charitable holders whose missions are to protect natural resources.
 The trust proposition shifts the ground, placing greater emphasis on the donor’s parochial personal objectives at the expense of the holder’s broader public interest.

 A charitable trust agreement and the cy pres proceeding it offers may provide an excellent inducement to potential donors, who might not contribute to the public interest but for the achievement of their own private interest as part of the transaction.
 However, to the extent that conservation in the public interest may be achieved without inserting the control of a donor to advance the donor’s narrower personal interest, this is the responsible path for a charitable organization dedicated to the public interest.

-The Pennsylvania Land Trust Association reviewed the Schedule Ds of I.R.S.
-Form 990s filed by Pennsylvania land trusts in 2012 and 2013 to ascertain the volume of conservation easement amendments occurring each year.
+WeConservePA reviewed the Schedule Ds of I.R.S.
+Form 990s filed by Pennsylvania land trusts in 2012 and 2013, and again in 2019 and 2020, to ascertain the volume of conservation easement amendments occurring each year.

-Observations of Pennsylvania Land Trust Association staff, directors and policy advisory committee members during 2014 quarterly meetings.
+Observations of WeConservePA staff, directors, and policy council members during 2014 quarterly meetings.

 Maryland’s Myrtle Grove case is the notable exception to responsible amendments.
 It provided the spark in interest for applying charitable trust principles to conservation easements.
 To read an account of the controversy and an analysis, albeit faulty, in support of application of charitable trust principles, see Nancy A. McLaughlin, “Conservation Easements: Perpetuity and Beyond,” 34 Ecology Law Quarterly, 690-693 (2007).